rryoung98/QOSF/README.md

 ## Ricky's solution:

 Hello, thank you for checking out my Draper adder solution!
-This problem seemed to be the most challenging and that was the chief reason why I chose this
+This problem seemed to be the most challenging tome and that was the chief reason why I chose it.
+As a bonus, I've generalized it to find the subset to sum for other lists of integers and outpus, assuming the integers are not negative.

 ### Getting Started